History of fencing

 The oldest surviving manual on western swordsmanship dates back to the 14th century, although historical references date fencing schools back to the 12th century.

-Modern fencing originated in the 18th century in the Italian school of fencing of the Renaissance, and, under its influence, was improved by the French school.
-The Spanish school didn't become prominent until the 19th century.
-Nowadays, these three schools are the most influential around the world.
+Modern fencing originated in the 18th century, influenced by the Italian school of fencing of the Renaissance as modified by the French school.

 Terminology

 The English term fencing, in the sense of "the action or art of using the sword scientifically" (OED), dates to the late 16th century, when it denoted systems designed for the Renaissance rapier.
 It is derived from the latinate defence (while conversely, the Romance term for fencing, scherma, escrima are derived from the Germanic (Old Frankish) *skrim "to shield, cover, defend").

 The verb to fence derived from the noun fence, originally meaning "the act of defending", etymologically derived from Old French defens "defence", ultimately from the Latin.
 The first attestation of Middle English fens "defence" dates to the 14th century; the derived meaning "to surround with a fence" dates to c.
 1500.